Khant04/game/README.md

-Hello This is PS Trade,
+Hello This is Essence Laundary,

 First, You have to install laravel,
 To install you need to install composer first,